Abubakr421/documentation/content/applications/productivity/discuss/canned_responses.rst

 groups in the :guilabel:`Authorized Group` field that should have access.

 .. warning::
-   If the :guilabel:`Authorized Group` field is left blank, the response can **only** be used by the user that created it.
+   If the :guilabel:`Authorized Group` field is set as :icon:`fa-lock` :guilabel:`Private`, the response can **only** be used by the user that created it.

+   If the :guilabel:`Authorized Group` field is set to a specific group, the response can be used by all members of that group.

    Canned responses created by the database are automatically credited as created by *OdooBot*.
 They must be assigned to an *authorized group* before they can be used by **any** users.
 To view the responses created by *OdooBot*, navigate to :menuselection:`Discuss app --> Configuration --> Canned Responses`.
-Click into the :guilabel:`Search..` bar, and remove any filters.

 Lastly, the :guilabel:`Last Used` field keeps track of the date and time each response was most recently used.
 This field cannot be edited.